-You know that LED lights are more efficient than traditional lightbulbs, but do you realize just how efficient?
-According to the U.S. Department of Energy, LED lights use 80 percent less energy and can last 25 times longer.
+You know that LED lights (light-emitting diodes) are more efficient than traditional lightbulbs, but do you realize just how much more?
+According to the U.S. Department of Energy, LED lights use& 80% less energy and can last 25 times longer.

-Occupancy sensors have an extra safety benefit since no one will be walking into a dark room.
-Vacancy sensors are a similar option.
-These devices don't turn on the light automatically when a person enters a room, but do turn off when they leave it.
+Occupancy sensors have an extra safety benefit, since no one will be walking into a dark room.
+Vacancy sensorsare a similar option.
+These devices don't turn on the light automatically when a person enters a room, but they do turn the lights off when a person leaves the room.
 This way, a business owner who feels the natural light in the room is sufficient avoids unnecessary, energy-consuming artificial light.
 When someone turns on a light, it turns off after they leave.

 Lighting fixtures are another opportunity for cash savings.
 Old lighting fixtures trapped light for aesthetic reasons.
 Newer fixtures push light out into rooms thanks to brighter reflectors and better geometry.

-Better lighting in outdoor areas around your business adds safety and can entice more customers.
-When lighting outdoor spaces, you can benefit from the ultimate cost saver: solar lighting.
+Better lighting in outdoor areas around your business is safer and can entice more customers.
+When lighting outdoor spaces, you can benefit from the ultimate cost-saver: solar lighting.
 Solar lights are simple to install and should work with minimal upkeep.
-Two things to keep in mind:
+Keep two things in mind, though:

-Modern buildings with larger windows let in more light, and smart business owners take advantage of incorporating natural light into their workspaces.
-Since you can't know every employee's lighting preference or inspect every nook and cranny of the office (and the sun isn't always in the same place, either), involve your employees.
-Ask them for their ideas for using natural, free light, instead of turning to artificial light, which saps your bottom line.
+Modern buildings with larger windows let in more light, and smart business owners take advantage of natural light in their workspaces.
+Since you can't know every employee's lighting preference or inspect every nook and cranny of the office (and the sun isn't always in the same place), involve your employees.
+Ask them for their ideas for using natural, free light instead of turning to artificial light, which saps your bottom line.

 "The smart thermostat can also 'learn' our temperature preferences and the hours of their use so that we get our space to our liking, but only when we need to," said Doug Keller, a community manager at Payless Power, an energy price comparison site.

-Smart thermostats are like an employee you're paying to minimize heating costs, but keep in mind more basic tech can help lower your costs as well.
+Smart thermostats are like an employee you're paying to minimize heating costs, but more basic tech can help lower your costs as well.

 A simple fan doesn't need much energy to push cooler air toward employees who need it.
 Fans make us feel cooler, even if the actual temperature doesn't change.
 Rather than paying for expensive air conditioning, see if you can get by with this low-tech option, and encourage employees to speak up if they'd like a fan.

 The simple step of installing blinds, awnings, shades and other window coverings can keep employees comfortable.
 Blinds absorb the heat so your employees don't.
-According to the Department of Energy, blinds can reduce heat gain by as much as 80 percent.
+According to the Department of Energy, blinds can reduce heat gain by as much as 80%.

 Blinds and awnings block sunlight that shines into your building, but strategically placed trees can provide welcome shade.
 Trees will beautify your space and keep your heating bill down.
 Different trees do better in different areas.
 Consult a local landscape expert to get the best bang for your buck.

-In Hawaii, Hawaiian or aloha shirts are standard business attire.
+In Hawaii, aloha shirts are standard business attire.
 Residents of the 50th state made the sensible decision to eschew shirts, ties, and jackets that caused discomfort and inhibited productivity.

 You can allow your employees to make the same choice and reap the benefits of a lower electricity bill.
-For every 1 degree you raise your thermostat, you increase your energy savings by 2 to 3 percent.
+For every degree you raise your thermostat, you increase your energy savings by 2% to 3%.

 The equipment you run is probably responsible for your biggest energy costs.
-The Department of Energy, though, makes it easy to find the most efficient options with their Energy Star program.
+The Department of Energy, though, makes it easy to find the most efficient options with its Energy Star program.

 "It's amazing the number of businesses I've seen that still use old appliances that waste huge amounts of energy," said Ian Wright, founder of British Business Energy.
 "In the last 10 years, there's been a real revolution in energy efficiency, so if you're using appliances that are older than 10 years, you're almost certainly wasting energy."

-We're talking here about all the little devices that use electricity: the coffee maker, the washing machine, the refrigerator.
+We're talking here about all the devices that use electricity – the coffee maker, the washing machine, the refrigerator.
 Your competitors may be using more energy-efficient versions and seeing more profits as a result.

 For energy efficiency, laptops are almost always a better choice than desktops.
 Laptops are designed for maximum power efficiency; they run on battery power, but they also tend to have fewer high-end components like video cards that suck power.
-One electricity expert estimates that you could spend as much as $631 per year to run a desktop computer, or as little as $5.50 per year on a laptop.
+One electricity expert estimates that you could spend.

 If you're replacing desktop computers, consider whether your employees could do just as well with less energy-intensive laptops.
 Look for laptops that have an Energy Star rating, which is the government designation that tells you a product is a leader in energy efficiency.

-Did you know that battery chargers continue to draw power, even when they aren't charging a device?
-Just one battery charger isn't costing you much money, but every employee with a charger plugged in for the occasional smartphone top up?
+Did you know that battery chargers draw power even when they aren't charging a device?
+Just one battery charger isn't costing you much money, but every employee with a charger plugged in for the occasional smartphone top-up?
 That adds up fast.

 Another option is to designate a single employee as the company's energy efficiency officer.
 Empower this person to monitor energy costs and suggest solutions.
 One important effort this person could spearhead right away is investigating tax incentives for energy efficiency efforts.
 The Business Energy Investment Tax Credit is a federal tax break available for any U.S. business that qualifies.
 Many states, counties and cities offer their own programs.
 Your utility company may offer incentives as well.

-We've given you ideas that will help you save energy starting today.
-The real benefit will come from building these practices into your business.
+We've given you ideas to start saving energy today.
+The real benefit will come from making these practices a permanent, integral part of your business.